Accessibility statement

 Biography

-I joined the University of York as a Lecturer in Sociology in September 2022.
-I completed my undergraduate degree in South Africa, majoring in English and Sociology, before moving to the UK for an MA in Gender Studies, funded by a Commonwealth scholarship.
+I was born in the UK and raised in South Africa, where I completed my undergraduate degree, majoring in English and Sociology.
+I later moved to the UK for an MA in Gender Studies, funded by a Commonwealth scholarship.

 For my PhD at the University of Western Ontario, I interviewed black mothers living in the UK and Canada and explored their engagements with attachment parenting, a popular parenting philosophy that emphasises secure attachment between mother and child and is promoted as a ‘natural’ and ‘instinctive’ approach to raising children.